ifeelagood/ifeelagood/README.md

 I am currently working towards mastering DSA through competitive programming questions.
 Please see my leetcode account for statistics.

-I most recently studied discrete mathematics and linear algebra, so am proficient in them.

-# Interests

-I am most interested in compilers, although haven't had a chance to study them.

-Otherwise, anything that requires finding optimal solutions to a difficult problems using mathematic or computer science knowledge satisfy me greatly.

 # Contact/Links

 [Leetcode](https://leetcode.com/u/thicccatto3/)

 For any kind of enquiry, please do not hesitate to contact me at `axel.s.anderson@student.uts.edu.au`.